 Oh, so you're a former tennis player converting to pickle?
 Join the club.
 Whether your parents were putting you in lessons to keep you busy during the summer or you were grinding it out at the highest level of USTA's, you're one of us.

-Having a tennis background can be a significant advantage in pickleball.
+Having a tennis background can be a significant advantage when transitioning to pickleball.
 Choosing the wrong paddle can cause that advantage to evaporate.
 Choosing one of the paddles below can ensure that you capitalize on the assets you already have as you finally make the transition to pickleball.

-What factors make up the ideal pickleball paddle for an ex-tennis stud?
+What factors make up the ideal pickleball paddle for tennis players?
 There are a few, namely:

 - Spin